jsbots/AutoFish/README.md

 6. The bot doesn't work in the background, so don't use your keyboard and mouse while the bot is working.
 7. You can press **'space'** to **stop the bot**.

-## Threshold :red_circle:
+## Threshold errors :red_circle:

 >Found red/blue colors before casting.
 Change your Fishing Zone or increase the Threshold value or change the fishing place.

 With this error the bot will highlight the area where it ran into the same colors as your threshold value.
 Tweak the **Fishing Zone** or change your fishing place.
-If the error happens because of reddish water, you need to increase **Threshold** values.
+If the error happens because of reddish water, you need to increase **Threshold** value.

 > Have tried n attempts to find the bobber and failed: decrease the red color "threshold" value or change the fishing place.